Skip to Content

 I bought the tiny replica for fun to photograph around Paris but back home I use it to hold rings.

-31. Parisian Thrift Store Finds
+31. Parisian Thrift Store Finds as a Discount Paris Souvenir

 I love stumbling across the random and there is no better (and cheaper) place to do this than at a Parisian thrift shop.
-Find out what French people get rid of and bring home a prize.
+Find out what French people get rid of, and bring home a prize.
 Read more about my Parisian thrift store adventures in this post.

-32. Vintage Jewelry from St. Paul Village
+32. Vintage Jewelry from St. Paul Village as a Unique one of a kind Paris Souvenir

 I like vintage shopping, but find the whole process overwhelming, especially in a big city like Paris.
 I’m not enough of a vintage fanatic to track down remote shops, but do enjoy browsing if they happen to be convenient.